Apple Execs Talk Future of Gaming Thanks to M-Series

 Apple Execs Talk Gaming, M-Series Chips

-Mattew Panzarino of TechCrunch was able to have a conversation with Apple’s vice president of Platform Architecture and Hardware Technologies Tim Millet alongside VP of Worldwide Product Marketing Bob Borchers.
+Matthew Panzarino of TechCrunch was able to have a conversation with Apple’s vice president of Platform Architecture and Hardware Technologies Tim Millet alongside VP of Worldwide Product Marketing Bob Borchers.
 For Millet, he has 30 years of experience building chips, with almost 17 of those years being at Apple.

 During the discussion, the three talk the development of both the M1 and M2 series of Apple silicon chips.